Desmond-123/JNAA_LAB/README.md

 # JNAA_LAB
-An internship program organized to aid students in acquiring programming skills, forecarsting skills and also Research skils.l
+An internship program organized to aid students in acquiring programming skills, forecarsting skills and also Research skils.